martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::: challenge

-Create an INI file with three sections: simulation, environment and initial conditions.
+Using the text editor of your choice, create an INI file with three sections: simulation, environment and initial conditions.
 In the first section, to parameters are given: `time_step` set at 0.01s and `total_time` set at 100.0s.
 The environment section also has two parameters with `gravity` at 9.81 and `air_resistance` at 0.02.
 Finally the initial conditions are: `velocity` at 10.0 km/s, `angle` at 45 degrees and `height` at 1 m

 ::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::: solution

+Creating a file `'config.ini'` with the following content.

 ```
 [simulation]
 time_step = 0.01